 Your cart is empty

 January is a great time to make a change to lifestyle.
-Instead of tryng to detox, simply try "No-Tox" giving your body fewer toxins to deal with e.g. having a regular meals daily, a balanced mix of protein with fruit and vegetables, good fat intake and minimising or eliminating excess carbohydrates and sugar.
+Instead of trying to detox, simply try "No-Tox" giving your body fewer toxins to deal with e.g. having a regular meals daily, a balanced mix of protein with fruit and vegetables, good fat intake and minimising or eliminating excess carbohydrates and sugar.

 1. Reduce toxins by minimising the daily intake of processed foods, sugar, caffeinated drinks and alcohol.
 Eat regular meals with plenty of vegetables and moderate fruits as well as raw seeds, nuts and oily fish.
 They contain powerful antioxidants which will support the natural detocification processes.